jackyzha0/jackyzha0.github.io/content/thoughts/Byzantine Faults.md

 Sources: [Byzantine Faults on *Wikipedia*](https://en.wikipedia.org/wiki/Byzantine_fault) and [Paper on the Byzantine Generals Problem](https://lamport.azurewebsites.net/pubs/byz.pdf)

 A **Byzantine fault** is any fault presenting different symptoms to different observers.

 A **Byzantine failure** is the loss of a system service due to a Byzantine fault in systems that require [consensus](thoughts/consensus.md) between nodes.

-Byzantine fault tolerance (BFT) is the property of a system that is able to resist the class of failures derived from the Byzantine Generals’ Problem.
+Byzantine fault tolerance (BFT) is the property of a system that is able to resist the class of failures derived from the [[thoughts/fault tolerance#Byzantine Generals Problem|Byzantine Generals’ Problem]].
 This means that a BFT system is able to continue operating even if some of the nodes fail or act maliciously.

 See also: [[thoughts/Byzantine Broadcast|Byzantine Broadcast]], [[thoughts/PBFT|PBFT]]